 Chapka collaborates with Europ Assistance, one of the leading insurance companies.

-They cover travellers of all ages for overseas trip of less than 90 days.
-You’ll get a 15% discount if you take out insurance for several people from the same family or group, from 3 to 9 people.
+They cover travellers of all ages for overseas trips of less than 90 days.
+You’ll get a 15% discount if you take out insurance for several people from the same family or group, from three to nine people.

-There are a plethora of comparison websites with search engines that spit out an overwhelming number of travel insurances.
-It’s difficult to make a general comparison though, as individual interests and plans differ.
-We have been working successfully with the partners listed above.
-If their policies don’t meet your needs, you will surely find a travel insurance provider that offers what you want, when doing your own research.
+There are numerous comparison websites with search engines that provide an overwhelming number of travel insurance options.
+It’s difficult to make a general comparison, as individual interests and plans differ.
+We have been working successfully with the partners listed above, but if their policies don’t meet your needs, you will surely find a travel insurance provider that offers what you want from doing your own research.